 What are browser extensions?

 Browser extensions are software modules designed to enhance your web browsing experience.
-They’re also referred to as add-ons or plugins, as they integrate with your browser.
-Extensions provide functionality that isn’t included within the base browser package, add new features, and more.
+They’re also called add-ons or plugins, as they integrate with your browser.
+Extensions provide functionality not included within the base browser package, add new features, and more.
 You can think of them as upgrades or customization tools for your browser, similar to how apps add functionality to your smartphone.

-Some popular types of browser extensions include ad blockers, virtual private networks (VPNs), password managers, and download managers.
-These extensions are typically available on a variety of browsers, such as Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.
+Some popular browser extensions include ad blockers, virtual private networks (VPNs), password managers, and download managers.
+These extensions are typically available on various browsers, such as Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.
 Depending on your preferred browser, you can find extensions through its respective official web extension store.

 Are browser extensions safe?

-The answer isn't as straightforward as it might seem.
-Yes, many extensions are designed to be safe and beneficial.
-However, it's also possible to encounter extensions that can be harmful.
+Many extensions are designed to be safe and beneficial.
+However, it's also possible to encounter harmful extensions.
 The primary concern with browser extensions is that you are essentially introducing new software to your device.
 This software, though intended to augment your browsing experience, could potentially open up avenues for threats.

 Browser extensions can present security risks if they contain hidden malware or security flaws.
 For instance, a compromised extension might be able to read your data, alter web content, or even insert malicious scripts into visited websites.
 Moreover, the privacy risks cannot be overlooked.
 Some extensions might track your browsing history, collect your personal information, and even sell this data to third-party advertisers.
 If this user data gets into the wrong hands, it can be used for phishing attempts, identity theft, and unwanted targeted advertising.